3 Techniques for Successful Project Management

 I recently attended a seminar on a topic totally unrelated to project management that stated there is no longer a need for innovation, renovation, or administration.
 The point being made was that policies, procedures, and processes were so well developed and tightly locked down that all a person had to do was find their place in the organization and do their job.

-“How nice,” I thought, “would it be to be part of an organization that has figured out every detail so that all you have to do to be very successful, is follow directions.”
+“How nice,” I thought, “would it be to be part of an organization that has figured out every detail so that all you have to do to be very successful is to follow directions.”

 Reality then struck me and I remembered that I was a project manager.
 Every detail, policy, procedure, and process within my company hasn’t yet been figured out and is certainly a long way from lockdown.
+Even things like project reports (which you’d think would be quite easy to standardize) seem to change between projects and project managers.
 And that’s OK, because I like the mental stimulation, exercise, and feeling of accomplishment that accompanies innovation, renovation, and administration.

 Below are 3 techniques for project management that encompass these 3 areas and suggestions for where you can apply them in your project management job.
 We are going to use ‘technique’ in the dictionary.com sense of “the body of specialized procedures and methods used in any specific field, or, the method of performance; way of accomplishing”.

-The 3 techniques for project management below will cause you to ask questions about how you are currently doing things and if there are any areas in which you could improve.
+The 3 techniques below will cause you to ask questions about how you are currently doing things and if there are any areas in which you could improve.

 The first of the three techniques for project management has to do with Innovation.
 Innovation concentrates on creating new and more effective or efficient ways of doing things that did not previously exist.
 What are some areas you could apply innovation in when it comes to your job as project manager?